Crayon2000/GitConduit/README.md

-# Gogs to GitBucket
+# GitConduit

-A Windows application to export all git repositories from one Git web platform to another.
+GitConduit is a Windows application use to export git repositories from one Git web platform to another.

 It supports the following services:
 * Gogs